billw2/rpi-clone/README.md

 the clone results or make any custom final adjustments if needed.
 For example, I have a couple of Raspberry Pis and I use one as a master.
-When I clone for the benefit of the second Pi, I do a "cd /mnt/clone/etc" and fix the files needed to customize for the second Pi.
-This can be as simple as loading new hosts and network interfaces file.
-Just keep all the files on the master:
+When I clone for the benefit of the second Pi, I do a "cd /mnt/clone/etc" and fix the files needed to customize for the second Pi (well, actually I do that with a script that takes my desired Pi hostname as an argument).
+Either way, you typically might need to change at least these files:

-	/etc/hostname		# hostname is trivial, so don't really need the /etc/hostname.rpi0  # multiple copies - but I'll just list it here.
-	/etc/hostname.rpi1
-	/etc/hosts
-	/etc/hosts.rpi0
-	/etc/hosts.rpi1
-	/etc/network/interfaces
-	/etc/network/interfaces.rpi0
-	/etc/network/interfaces.rpi1

-In my case, rpi0 is my master so I really don't need the .rpi0 copies, but I keep them just in case.
-Then when cloning to update for rpi1, I just copy the .rpi1 files over before letting rpi-clone umount everything.
+	/etc/hostname			# I have one of rpi0, rpi0, ...
+	/etc/hosts				# The localhost line should probably be changed /etc/network/interfaces	# If you need to set up a static IP or alias

-But don't forget to cd out of the /mnt/clone tree before telling rpi-clone to unmount.
+If you cd into the /mnt/clone/tree to make some of these customizations or just to look around, don't forget to cd out of the /mnt/clone tree before telling rpi-clone to unmount.

 rpi-clone is on github, to get it and install it to /usr/local/sbin:
 Go to https://github.com/billw2/rpi-clone and download the zip file: